Information about specific planning requirements if you are wanting to work from home.

 The District Plan also allows the following other work from home activities in Residential zones:

-If the above standards cannot be met, resource consent is required.
+If the above standards cannot be met, a resource consent is required.

 If you have any questions or would like further information please email our Duty Planner.